 If being blocked is a result of a relationship gone wrong, we’re guessing you’ll want to delete the photos you have of that person.
 For iPhone, there’s no better app for this than Gemini.

 Gemini is a standalone iOS app that monitors your images and categorizes them for quick and easy bulk deletion.
 All you have to do is select a section, and tap the ‘delete’ button to make all the images disappear.

 Of course, you’re able to keep any of the images you like and delete the rest, a perfect option for selectively removing someone from your Photos archive forever.

 Okay, but wait a minute: what if you want to delete the photos from that person from your iPhone, but keep those images somewhere else?
 Not a problem!
 AnyTrans is here to help.

 With AnyTrans for Mac, you can connect your iPhone directly to your computer to create full backups for safekeeping.
 There’s even an option for poking through your photos to download the items you’d like to save somewhere, and a section for managing chats in the Messages app.

 Simply open AnyTrans on your Mac, connect an iPhone, and the AnyTrans app will present you with all of your options for managing the data on your iPhone.
 You can download the images you want to save, then delete them from your iPhone for good before creating a full backup!

 Being blocked is a terrible feeling, but it’s best to respect the other person’s wishes and move on.
 This is why you should use Gemini to manage images, and AnyTrans to create full backups of your device (and manage photos if you really want to keep them).
 Both apps do great work to keep your iPhone tidy, and running its best.

-When your week-long trial ends, keeping all those great apps on your Mac is only $9.99 per month – an incredible deal that’s nearly impossible to turn down, so why hesitate?
+When your week-long trial ends, keeping all those great apps on your Mac starts at only $9.99/month – an incredible deal that’s nearly impossible to turn down, so why hesitate?
 Try Setapp now!